Lazzadi/folder-sync/README.md

 TODO: maybe sort after last modified date.
 Save last modified date from latest sync iteration in a temp variable and only check until final .

 TODO: Synchronise moving files internally

+    Maybe make a regex function to deal with that

+TODO: Synchronise creating empty folders.
+At the moment empty folders are not recreated in Replica but they will be created once empty folder is populated with a file